Martriarch Stakes Day

 Left: Native Diver's grave in the paddock at Betfair Hollywood Park.
 A 20 foot long monument in the Garden Paddock marks the burial place of California-bred Native Diver.
 He was a three time winner of the Hollywood Gold Cup and California's first winner of $1 million dollars.
 The ceramic tile monument was designed and painted by Millard Sheets and depicts Native Diver's successive Gold Cup triumphs from 1965-67.
 The monument was erected after his sudden death from colic complications in 1967 and was dedicated on April 11, 1969.
 Native Diver's remains will be moved to Del Mar.
 The link will take you to an article with a photo of his bones as they recover them.

 Great Communicator won 1988 Breeders' Cup Turf and the Hollywood Turf Cup twice.
 At age 7, he suffered a catastrophic breakdown in the 1990 Carleton F. Burke Handicap at Santa Anita Park and had to be euthanized.
-His remains were claimed by his trainer who hoped to move him to Santa Anita Park or Del Mar, but like Landaluce they could not find him.
+His remains were claimed by his trainer who hoped to move him to Santa Anita Park or Del Mar.

 Back to Horse-Races.Net main page